 Cast iron skillet cornbread is moist, crumbly, and perfect served with some butter and a drizzle of honey!

-Southern skillet cornbread tastes just like Jiffy cornbread, and is easy to whip up at home with ingredients in the pantry.
-Like Irish soda bread, it’s great next to turkey noodle soup, chilis, stews, or even Instant Pot ribs!
+Southern skillet cornbread tastes just like Jiffy cornbread (made from cornbread muffin mix), and is easy to whip up at home with ingredients in the pantry.
+Like Irish soda bread, it’s great next to turkey noodle soup, chilis, Irish Guinness stew, or even Instant Pot ribs!

 How To Make Skillet Cornbread